 Aurora

-Natural, Multicolored Lights Displays That Can Primarily Be Seen at High Latitudes, Near the North and South Poles
+Natural, Multicolored Lights Displays That Can Primarily Be Seen at High Latitudes, Usually Near the North and South Poles

 Named for the Roman goddess of dawn, the aurora is a mysterious and unpredictable display of light in the night sky.